Liam-Booth-Data/impact_evaluation/README.md

 The pooling layers you can see are there are to reduce the spaital dimensions (height and width) of the feature maps.
 This prevents the model from overfitting on the training data, and to also improve computational effiency as there is less data to process.

-One of the last layers that hasn't been mentioned is the fully connected layer.
+One of the last layers that hasn't been mentioned is the fully connected (fc) layer.
 This layer is more generic and can be seen across most neural networks.
-This layer has a neuron for each feature passed into it, and the feature is multiplied by a weight and a bias term added.
+This layer has a neuron for each feature passed into it, and the feature is multiplied by a weight with a bias term added too.
 The mathematical equation for this usually looks something like this:

 ![CNN diagram](screenshots/fc-neuron-transformation-equation.png)